 And also because I have all the discipline of Homer Simpson around jelly donuts.

 If only I’d heard of GiftRocket before I tossed that piece of plastic environmental desecration into my cart.
-A GiftRocket is a digital egift card, available for any business in the US—including local businesses (be still my heart).
-GiftRocket givers can suggest a business (thus satisfying the “I see you” appeal), which recipients can choose to honor or select another option.
+A GiftRocket is a digital egift card, and unliked Amazon ecards, it can be redeemed at any business in the US—including local businesses (be still my heart).
+GiftRocket givers can suggest a business, thus satisfying the “I see you” appeal, which recipients can choose to honor or select another option.
 All my groans of “ugh-more-technology-to-learn” aside, I like it.